China rules out hosting most international sport in 2020

 BEIJING: China will not hold most international sporting events for the rest of 2020 as part of measures to stop the spread of coronavirus, the government said Thursday, dealing a potential blow to the likes of Formula One and tennis.

-Shanghai’s sports authority recently said that it had been offered two Formula One races this year, while several tennis tournaments in China are on the WTA’s proposed calendar.
+Shanghai’s sports authority recently said that it had been offered two Formula One races this year, while several tournaments in China are on the revised tennis calendar.

-However, China—where coronavirus first emerged late last year before spreading globally—appears to have ruled out many of those now happening, despite local infections dwindling markedly.

-The General Administration of Sport, China’s highest sporting authority, said in a statement that, except for Beijing 2022 Winter Olympic test events “and other important events, in principle, no other international sports events will be held this year.”
+The General Administration of Sport (GAS) said in a statement that, except for Beijing 2022 Winter Olympic test events “and other important events, in principle, no other international sports events will be held this year”.